Ex (Elvana Gjata, DJ Gimi-O and Bardhi song): Music video

 To promote "Ex", a music video was uploaded to Gjata's official YouTube channel on 16 March 2022 at 16:03 (CET).
-The three-minute long video was filmed in a traditional-described mansion in Tirana, Albania.
+The three-minute long video was filmed in a traditionally-described mansion in Tirana, Albania.
 It was produced by Adea Kelmendi and directed by Besian Durmishi of Supercut Studio, who had also directed the videos for Gjata's previous singles, "Mike" (2018) and "Tavolina e mërzisë" (2019).
 Arianit Gjonbalaj was further hired as the director of photography, while the hair and make-up were done by Kaci and Sellma, respectively, and the outfits selected by Andi Lekaj and Valdrin Sahiti.

 From Illyrian Pirates, the writer had an overall positive perception towards the music video, labelling it as a "colorful 90's-inspired" video as well as an "enchanting private celebration with the artists embracing the beginning of summer".
 They further confessed that "[it] might be simulating what you would feel like if you drank too much and in the end realizes that it does not get better".
 On similar note, an editor of Gazeta Metro highlighted the video as "fantastic", while writing for Lajmi, the author noted "colorful" visuals, creating a "summer" atmosphere.
 The music video appeared on the global YouTube Top 100 chart and garnered 10 million views in two weeks on the platform.